 We see this rigidity in our insistence on the strict use of such tools as Robert’s Rules of Order to direct the flow of discussion in meetings and control the decision-making process.
 In her Presbyterian Outlook article titled, “The inherent problem of whiteness in our polity,” Rev. Jill Duffield writes, “A well-orchestrated process, planned and executed by those of us in the majority, cannot by definition create equity and inclusion.
 Those of us in the majority often do not even know what we do not know.
 People in power cannot dictate the terms of what justice entails for those upon whom injustice has been imposed for centuries.”

 Robert’s Rules is a tool that requires a certain knowledge and expertise to wield successfully.
 Our rigid adherence to using such a tool significantly restricts which voices can be heard in meetings.
 Often, we embrace such tools in the names of efficiency and effectiveness, both hallmarks of white supremacy culture.
 Yet the tools themselves are not to blame.
 We can change the tools, but the culture remains.
 Despite experimentation with methods such as Open Spaces and Consensus Making, we have not successfully moved past this culture of rigidity.
-Open Spaces, for example, continue to be viewed as an optional elective in addition to the main presbytery meeting, not a part of the meeting itself.
-Consequently, attendance and participation at Open Spaces tends to be much lower than at the main presbytery meeting resulting in fewer people in the main meeting being adequately informed and enfranchised when it comes time to vote on issues.
+Open Spaces, for example, continue to be viewed as an optional elective in addition to the main Presbytery meeting, not a part of the meeting itself.
+Consequently, attendance and participation at Open Spaces tends to be much lower than at the main Presbytery meeting resulting in fewer people in the main meeting being adequately informed and enfranchised when it comes time to vote on issues.

 Our culture of rigidity leads us to resist change, no matter how much we claim to want change.
 We say that we have shared control, participation, empowerment and autonomy, but we continue to default as a community to rigid ways of being.
 Resisting change caters to the comfort of the dominant (white) culture.
 But this continued comfort comes at the cost of stifling and alienating BIPOC members.
-To participate fully in presbytery meetings and committee work, BIPOC are expected to assimilate to expectations of white culture and learn to use tools such as Robert’s Rules of Order that cater to white comfort.
+To participate fully in Presbytery meetings and committee work, BIPOC are expected to assimilate to expectations of white culture and learn to use tools such as Robert’s Rules of Order that cater to white comfort.

 While substantive change has been discussed and desired, historically, white discomfort has obstructed concrete action.
 Our denomination has done work on addressing the issue of racism at least since 1993 when the 205th General Assembly established the “Advocacy Committee for Racial Ethnic Concerns.”
 In 1999 the 211th General Assembly approved the report, “Facing Racism: A Vision of the Beloved Community,” a proposed churchwide strategy to address systemic racism.
 In 2016, the 222nd General Assembly established the “Racism Truth and Reconciliation Commission of the Presbyterian Church U.S.A.” and asked for renewed implementation of strategy outlined in the 1999 report.
 In 2018, the 223rd General Assembly established “Special Committee on Racism Truth and Reconciliation.”
 The 2022 225th General Assembly called for appointments to the “Special Committee on Racism Truth and Reconciliation” and to, again, act on previous work.
 This pattern of extended conversation, formation of different commissions and committees over the last 25 years without significant change is not dissimilar to the church’s reaction to slavery and abolition.
 The issue of racism has not been made a priority enough for significant action likely due to the discomfort it would bring to the majority.